 A sunscreen awarded an SPF of 10, for example, means that it took participants in that sunscreen’s tests an average 10 times longer to burn while wearing it and thus it protects from approximately 90% of sunburn-causing UVB rays.

 Obviously, the higher the SPF, the longer you could theoretically go without burning and the more protection you are getting from damaging UV rays.

 So what SPF is enough?

 The FDA classifies sunscreen in one of three categories: minimal protection, moderate protection and high protection.
 Anything up to SPF 12 is considered ‘minimally sun protective’, and anything over 30 is part of the ‘high protection’ category.
 Dermatologists and skin cancer specialists agree that SPF 30 is the minimum SPF required to effectively protect you against burning in the sun.

 Is higher always better?
 What about SPF 70 or 100 or even higher?

-The lines become blurred once you get above SPF 50, and that is why Australia has disallowed labelling over this number (and the US is also attempting to at the moment).
+Well Australia, one of the most sun-safe countries on a regulatory level, has disallowed labelling over this number (and the US is also attempting to at the moment).

-They also tend to be thicker and less cosmetically elegant, meaning you might apply too thin of a layer and won’t want to wear them as much.
+Super high SPF sunscreens also tend to be thicker and less cosmetically elegant, meaning you might apply too thin of a layer and won’t want to wear them as much.

-An SPF 30+ Broad-Spectrum (with the UVA circle or PA+++ where applicable) sunscreen is plenty for most people in everyday situations.
+An SPF 30+ Broad-Spectrum (with the UVA circle or PA+++ or higher where applicable) sunscreen is plenty for most people in everyday situations.
 You should be able to find a range of these at any local pharmacy or store.
 Use it every day as part of your skin care routine!